Euro zone upbeat about recovery but wary of lagging behind China, US

 By Michael Nienaber

-LISBON, May 21 (Reuters) - Euro zone finance ministers were upbeat on Friday about the prospects of economic recovery from the pandemic-induced slump, but said Europe would have to work hard to avoid long-term economic damage and not to fall behind China and the United States.
+LISBON, May 21 (Reuters) - Euro zone finance ministers were upbeat on Friday about the prospects of the post-pandemic economic recovery, but said Europe would have to work hard to avoid long-term economic damage and not to fall behind China and the United States.

-"Things are looking very good in Europe ... investment is rising and the growth forecasts are really well oriented," French Finance Minister Bruno le Maire said on entering the ministerial meeting.
-"Everywhere in Europe growth is back."
+"We can see a recovery taking hold, but we also know that the challenges remain great," the chairman of euro zone finance ministers Paschal Donohoe told a news conference.

+"That the risk of scarring, the risk of damage from this pandemic in our societies, in citizens, and on the balance sheets of employers, continues to be real," he said.

 But China and the United States will rebound more quickly, forecasts show, and the euro zone will have to act soon to boost its growth potential if it is to stay among the top performers, the French finance minister said.

-"Do we want to play in the first league, or do we want to lag behind China and U.S.?" le Maire said.
+"Do we want to play in the first league, or do we want to lag behind China and U.S.?"
+Bruno le Maire told reporters.

 "We need more activity, more investment in new technologies.
 We have to improve the growth potential of Europe.
 Coming back to normal is not the right ambition.
 This is from a historic point of view the key decision that we will have to take over the next months," he said.